Nervengift/read_thermal.py/README.md

 pip install flir-image-extractor-cli
 ```

-To update to the latest version of the CLI use.
+To update to the latest version of the CLI use this command.
 The first time you install the latest version will be automatically downloaded.
 ```bash
 pip install --upgrade flir-image-extractor-cli
 ```